 At the age of 16, Lauren decided that she wanted to become a pharmacist.
 That year she applied for, and was accepted into the Midwestern University Pharmacy Career Explorers program.
 Her academic success only continued to climb.
 She graduated in the top ten of her class, was named an Illinois State Scholar, received multiple academic scholarships, and was accepted into the pre-pharmacy program every college she applied for including Illinois, Wisconsin-Madison, and Purdue.

 This is not a story that ends in the revelation of a drug ridden home, alcohol abuse, bullying, sexual abuse, or neglect.
-This is the story of an exceptional young woman who’s life was characterized by undiagnosed anxiety, and ended from debilitating depression.
+This is the story of an exceptional young woman who was haunted for the entirety of her life by undiagnosed anxiety, and ended in a debilitating depressive episode.

 It has taken a very long time to come to terms with Lauren’s mental illness.
-As we reflect on her life, we began to understand the signs little by little:
+As we reflect on her life, we began to understand the signs of her anxiety little by little:

 - She spent six hours a day studying after school and would often stay up all night in preparation for a test or presentation